$2,640 per 24 point unit | Australian citizens are eligible for FEE-HELP, the Australian Government’s student loans scheme

 Successful completion of an undergraduate degree, or an approved equivalent.
 In addition, a person who applies for admission in the Graduate Diploma in Supervision may only be admitted if he or she has

-b) the course advisor certifies that the applicant:
+b) the Associate Dean – Supervision and Course Advisor certifies that the applicant: